Piano lessons near me in Fort Worth, TX

 Show more

-Eugene Paul taught about 2 months ago
+Eugene Paul taught 3 months ago

 The session involved piano practice focusing on rhythm, note accuracy, and coordination between hands.
 The Student worked on pieces from 'A Dozen a Day' and their assigned book, receiving feedback on timing and technique.
 The Tutor assigned practice pieces from the book and shared the next book for review in preparation for the following session, which will be held on Tuesday.